Seagate/cortx-prvsnr/docs/Architecture/Architectural-Overview.md

 Each sub-level file would consist of calls to respective southbound API as:
     * `init`: Represent states of the configuration and defines the execution sequence of the state files within config.
     * `post_install` : After installing the component , post_install call will be made through `/opt/seagate/cortx/csm/conf/setup.yaml` and it will call `[component]:post_install` command.
+    * `prepare` : This is a preparatory step that sets up the platform before initiating the setup.
+Pre-checks before the   components installation, configuration is attempted through prepare.
     * `config` : Copying configuration files to target directories and Modifying the Configuration to suit the target node environment will be covered from config , and these steps will be invoked from config command respective to the component.
     * `init_mod` : Execute initialization and configuration scripts of component will get covered with init_mod.